FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/cold-war.md

 # Reflection Three: The Uniqueness of China

+_“the communist revolution was a kind of cleansing: it might have used methods that were incomprehensible or even inhuman, but the revolution gave them the opportunity to immerse themselves in something bigger than the individual, something meaningful, something that would eventually set China right”_

 China and her neighbors deserve an article all to themselves.
 I do not wish to express any particularly controversial opinion here when I say that, the Cold War in the countries of Vietnam, Cambodia and Laos and the subsequent atrocities and casualties that occurred there were more a face off between China and the West than the USSR.
 While it is a matter of historical record that the Soviets *did* get involved in the Korean War, it is very clear that they were far more reluctant to expand it into the mess it eventually became than were the Chinese.

 While more cursory readings of history often place the Chinese firmly within the camp of Communism.
 It is my belief that Maoism and the unique cultural circumstances that led to Communism in China merit their own space on the ideological spectrum.
 It is truly difficult to fairly represent Maoism via a Western lens, the inherent weight-age given to individual freedoms in the West are meaningless when viewed in the context of China's cultural revolution.
 Nothing exemplifies this more than the fact that China can be simultaneously argued to be both the most powerful Eastern bloc country left (if it can be indeed included in that bloc) while also being the least centralized (and with the largest free market) of any previously existing Communist country.
 In a beautiful twist of fate, my next book is On China by Henry Kissinger.
 Hopefully, I will have more insights to share on this then!